Nimbus

 🔍 Flag Explanation:

-• --web3-url: The connection to Geth/Nethermind/Besu (Engine API).
+• --el: The connection to Geth/Nethermind/Besu (Engine API).
+This is the preferred flag name (replaces the older --web3-url alias).

 • --trusted-node-url: Trusted endpoint to perform a fast Checkpoint Sync.